GEO2136 : Global Environmental Change

 Assessment Rationale And Relationship

-We consider it essential to assess all elements of the module and to place equal weighting on the practical and academic skills.
-The Practical portfolio will assess technical skills including data production and analysis while the essay will assess the more academic theoretical and conceptual aspects of environmental change during the Quaternary.
+We consider it essential to assess all elements of the module and to place equal weighting on practical and academic skills.
+The practical report will assess technical skills such as data production and analysis, in addition to the more academic theoretical and conceptual aspects of environmental change during the Quaternary.
+The poster presentation will assess skills in poster design and oral presentation as well as understanding of the course material.

-The format of resits are determined by the Board of Examiners.
+The format of resits is determined by the Board of Examiners.

 Timetable